Overcome Your Three Biggest Fears

 What will it tell you?
 Nutrient levels, whether your soil’s acidic or basic (pH), which fertilizer it needs.
 Our Plant Information Service sums it up nicely, including the link for you to access testing services, in our soil testing FAQ.

 Once you know more about your garden’s condition, you can adjust and amend the soil in preparation for planting veggies.
 Little by little, success by success, you’ll get interested in keeping your soil healthy year after year.
-Our 2-part Smart Gardener article outlines a plan.
+Our two-part Smart Gardener article outlines a plan.
 Read Building Your Soil, part 1, and Building Your Soil, part 2.

 Another Strategy: Plant in Pots

 Still sounds daunting?
 Then try a veggie garden above ground, either in containers or a raised bed.
-Both give you control over the soil that goes in, cancelling out the fear of unfamiliar soil.
+Both give you control over the soil that goes in, canceling out the fear of unfamiliar soil.
 Yes, many veggies can be grown in pots—lettuce, radishes, greens, and peas for spring; peppers and tomatoes for summer; and kale, mini-squash, and more greens for fall.

 Start small, but always use a large container (18 to 24 inches).
 Experiment with a single pot of mixed lettuces.
 A pea patch in a pot.
 A single heirloom tomato transplant with a tall cage for support.
 Horticulturist Nancy Clifton talks simple steps and possibilities in this Botanic Backyard video.